Graffioh/graffioh/portfolio/blog/2024/04-20-In-the-making-of-my-first-webshite.md

 I'll open a little section about AWS, because...well it's a mess, that's it, no more to say.

+## 05/11 Update
+Found out two things:
++ There were problems with OAuth login and Fly.io / any load balanced environment due to how Spring session manages OAuth authentication flow
++ AWS from February 2024 started charging for public IPs (idle or active) + subtle hidden costs so not worth for a university project

+Still using AWS S3 and RDS, but the Spring Boot app is deployed on Microsoft Azure (Azure Container App, ACA) with Affinity session turned ON .

 ## Closing thoughts

 Everything is possible till you recognize your skill issues and work to overcome them.